SEO-Scientist-AI/seo-sci-ai-app/doc/overview.md

 2. Implementing A/B testing features
 3. Adding more detailed analytics and reporting
 4. Enhancing the content editor with SEO-specific tools
+5. Further improving the user experience with refined UI transitions and interactions